- Federal Status: Endangered

 The diet of the ivory-billed woodpecker primarily consists of beetle larvae.

 Courtship occurs in December with nest building commencing in late January.
 Nesting cavities are constructed in live or dead bald cypress trees in Florida, and hardwood trees in the Mississippi River Delta.
 On occasion they will nest in dead pines, bay, and cabbage palms.
 The Florida population excavates nest cavities about 50 feet (15 meters) from the ground.
 Breeding generally occurs between the months of January and May, with females laying one to four eggs.
 Both parents share incubation duties; however, the incubation time is unknown.
 Juvenile birds stay in the nest for five weeks with the male mainly caring for the nestlings.
 Young birds can stay with their parents into the next nesting season (U.S. Fish & Wildlife Service, n.d.).

 The ivory-billed woodpecker inhabits cypress swamps and mature bottomland forest (The Cornell Lab of Ornithology 2011).
 It can be found from the Ohio River Valley, west to Texas, and east to Florida (Alsop 2002).
-The last reported sighting of the ivory-billed woodpecker was in 2004 in Arkansas; however, a confirmed sighting has not occurred since 1944.
+The last reported sightings of the ivory-billed woodpecker were in 2004 in Arkansas and in 2005 along the Choctawhatchee River in northwest Florida; however, a confirmed sighting has not occurred since 1944.
 Historically, ivory-billed woodpeckers were found throughout Florida (Stevenson and Anderson 1994).